Blooym/Sirensong/README.md

 ### Sirensong

+**It is not recommended you use this library for now.
+It is outdated and consistently being tweaked.**

 A collection of common utilities, helpers, extensions & UI styles for use in Dalamud plugins.

 **[Issues](https://github.com/Blooym/Sirensong/issues) · [Pull Requests](https://github.com/Blooym/Sirensong/pulls)**